 The desperation of love addiction…

-Or you can create problems by becoming obsessed with having someone in your life.
-There’s even a diagnostic category of love addiction, with specific symptoms.
+You can create problems by becoming obsessed with the search for love.
+There’s even a diagnostic category of love addiction complete with specific symptoms.
 One highly acclaimed treatment center says this about the love addict:

 Love addicts live in a chaotic world of desperate need and emotional despair.
 Fearful of being alone or rejected, love addicts endlessly search for that special someone – the person that will make the addict feel whole.
 Ironically, love addicts oftentimes have had numerous opportunities for the truly intimate experience they think they want.
 But they are much more strongly attracted to the intense experience of “falling in love” than they are to the peaceful intimacy of healthy relationships.
 As such, they spend much of their time hunting for “the one.”
 They base nearly all of their life choices on the desire and search for this perfect relationship – everything from wardrobe choices to endless hours at the gym, to engaging in hobbies and other activities that may or may not interest them, to the ways in which they involve others in conversations and social interactions.

-This sounds like its own kind of emotional hell to me — acting on the belief that that perfect relationship will fix your inner fear.
+This sounds like its own version of emotional hell to me — acting on the belief that that perfect relationship will fix your inner fear.
 Healthy relationships don’t complete your life.
-They enhance your life.
+They enhance your already fulfilled life.

 The bitterness and confusion of not getting emotionally divorced…

 Then there’s what I call emotional divorce.
 Perhaps you’ve heard someone talking about their ex or their divorce, and the intensity of their anger or sadness feels raw and almost ugly.
-Yet when you ask, “So how long ago did the relationship end?”, the answer startles you.
-“It was five years ago.”
+Yet when you ask, “So how long ago did the relationship end?”
+The answer startles you, “It was five years ago.”
 Emotional divorce takes time, energy, and self-reflection.
-You have to take responsibility for the part of the failure or the problems that was about you.
+You have to take responsibility for your part of the failure or the struggle that was never reconciled.
 If not, you can remain bitter or despairing.